Our aim is for the Legal Choices website to be as easy to use as possible for everyone.

 You can use keys on the keyboard to move around the Legal Choices website quicker.
 The keys to use depend on your browser.

-Find information for the four main browsers by selecting:
+Find information for the six main browsers by selecting:

 - Chrome shortcuts